 Sanikind Refillable Eco-Friendly Hand Sanitizer

 [Gifted] And speaking of being nice to the planet, the anti-bacterial you choose, and the company that makes it is important.
 If you want to do even more for the environment and protect our oceans, then consider Sanikind.
-This small but mighty company urges you not to waste with single-use plastics, instead, buy one of their refillable minis which is made from recycled ocean-bound plastic sourced from Haiti and Mexico.
+This small but mighty company urges you not to waste single-use plastics, instead, buy one of their refillable minis which is made from recycled ocean-bound plastic sourced from Haiti and Mexico.
 The refill bottle is made of aluminum, one of the world’s most recyclable materials.
 If you have a family, you can buy a pack of 3 and refill them when necessary.
 The carabiner is perfect for my Osprey backpack!

 Where to Buy: The Sanikind website.